NSLS-II-BMM/BeamlineManual/_sources/log.rst.txt

    An example of the scan sequence dossier, displayed in a web browser.

-.. todo:: Manifest and top-level html dossier

-.. todo:: Gather scan sequence into an Athena project file
+.. todo:: First pass Athena project file is unreliable